- by Barney Davey

 Stop worrying and wondering about what kind of art sells best.

-Researching to discover what the bestselling art subjects are wastes your time.
-More importantly, if you are using the information to slavishly mimic another artist, it can rob you of your creativity and dignity.
-That said, there are many reasons why artists might want to learn about what kind of art sells best.
+Researching to discover what the bestselling art subjects is mostly a waste of your time.
+And, if you are using the information to slavishly mimic another artist, it can rob you of your creativity and dignity.
+Don’t get me wrong.
+There are many valid reasons why artists might want to learn about what kind of art sells best.

 Humans are curious creatures.